MIBogdan/add-a-product/README.md

 </p>

 ## Features

 - **Product Addition:** Users can enter a product name, price, and release year.
 - **Dynamic Product List:** Displays added products in a structured list format.
 - **Delete Functionality:** Users can remove products with a single click.
-- **Minimal UI:** A simple and intuitive interface for ease of use.

 ## Live Demo

 **Explore the live version here:** [View Live Demo](https://marius-bogdan.com/projects/add-a-product/)

 ## Local Setup